 Day One: The Village at Palisades Tahoe

 Spend your first day at the Palisades side of the resort.
 When you leave your room in The Village at Palisades Tahoe, you’ll be right in the heart of all the shopping and dining, and just a few steps from the slopes.
-While you enjoy a coffee from Coffeebar or a burrito from Wildflour, prep for the day by checking out our blog, where we post near-daily conditions reports.
+While you enjoy a coffee from Coffeebar or a burrito from Wildflour, prep for the day by checking out our blog, where we post weekly conditions reports.
 (If you go to Wildflour, you’ll probably also want to grab a few of their famous chocolate chip cookies for later!)
 You can also pick from healthy, delicious breakfast options at the brand-new Sun Bowl Poke & Acai restaurant.

 If it is your first time visiting, you’ll want to book a customized tour with The North Face Mountain Guides.
 This is not a lesson; this experience is for ripping skiers and snowboarders who are comfortable on most terrain and want to get a true locals’ insight to the mountain.
 The North Face Mountain Guides is an especially good option if you’re in a group – and your group gets priority lift line access, entering through a line reserved for our Ski & Snowboard School.
 Plus, full-day participants receive a free Tekno Hoodie or Fortpoint Flannel.